About us - Regional Programme Energy Security and Climate Change in Asia and the Pacific

 The Konrad Adenauer Foundation responds to the growing regional and global importance of access to affordable, reliable, sustainable and clean energy in a world of a dramatically changing climate by its regional project “Energy Security and Climate Change Asia-Pacific”.
 Climate change and energy security are among the biggest challenges for many Asian countries in the coming decades.

 We accompany these developments constructively by establishing and strengthening networks of political and social decision makers in Asia and Pacific, building platforms for personal and professional exchange, participation in scientific discourses and the development of best practice are key tools of our project work.
 We strengthen the awareness of the necessity of sustainable energy and climate policies and support the exchange with German and European partners.
-Foreign affairs, security and development policy and its nexus with sustainable energy supply are particular interest.
 We provide periodical background information, analysis of recent developments in the region and results of our project works.
 Along with other KAS regional and country programmes, we are part of a global network.

 We strive to direct the attention of the political and economic decision makers in Asia on the fact that a sustainable energy supply and an effective climate protection are an essential basis for future prosperity and development of the region – and that a sustainable policy is no contradiction to further economic and social development.
 Both aims can only be achieved through an enforced intraregional cooperation.
 All sustainable concepts that are intended to be successfully implemented by decision makers and society in Asia cannot be imposed from outside.
 The region offers multiple possibilities to find new paths and tools for a sustainable development.

 Germany as actor in the global energy and climate politics